kubernetes-retired/service-catalog/docs/introduction.md

 Service Catalog installs into a Kubernetes cluster and runs behind the [Kubernetes API Aggregator](https://kubernetes.io/docs/concepts/api-extension/apiserver-aggregation/).

-## Kubernetes 1.7 and Above
+## Kubernetes 1.9 and Above

-We _strongly_ recommend that you run Service Catalog on Kubernetes version 1.7 or higher.
-Running on 1.6 works, but with so many compromises required that it is not officially supported.
+We _strongly_ recommend that you run Service Catalog on Kubernetes version 1.9 or higher.

 - [Installation instructions](./install.md)
 - [Demo instructions](./walkthrough.md)